-Each state has a different classification, but in general, therapists are professionals with a master's degree versus counselors having a bachelor's degree.
+Each state has a different classification, but in general, therapists and counsellors have a master's degree.
 That isn't to say that both of these professions may have more or less than the degree requirements in the given field as the field is varied and vast.

 The most crucial distinction between a counselor vs. therapist is their method of practice.

 Counselors will use a process to help a patient cope with the mental and emotional stressors in their lives.
 A counselor finds solutions to problems through a more methodic process and adjusting improper behavior into healthier and more 'correct' response.
 Like mentioned earlier, the intention is to focus on your ability to change on the more individual level.

 Therapy will use your feeling, mood, and behavior to discover more from your ways of thinking.
 This intention is to find some meaning behind the initial impressions of negative feedback.
 Therapy is less focused on correcting your behaviors, but more of how you interact with the dynamics of a social group.